 Now add to all this a fourth, and even more emphatically undisputed fact:

 4) Virtually all of known historical cultures and religions have accepted the existence of one sort or another of subtle material or completely immaterial beings, usually of a personal nature.
-Among countless others, we read of hierarchies of Greco-Roman, Egyptian, Celtic, Nordic, Indian, Chinese, Andean or Meso-American gods, along with sprites, genies, fairies, elemental spirits, kamis and an almost limitless variety of minor deities.
-Only a small number of traditional skeptics of the past, and (of course) a large number of today’s confessional materialists have ever disputed this.
+Among countless others, we read of hierarchies of Greco-Roman, Egyptian, Mesopotamian, Celtic, Nordic, Indian, Chinese, Andean or Meso-American gods, along with sprites, genies, fairies, elemental spirits, kamis and an almost limitless variety of minor deities.
+Only a small number of traditional skeptics of the past, and (of course) today’s confessional materialists have ever disputed this.